 Sustainability also saves money

-On one hand, the idea behind Smartvacuum is a means of lessening the environmental impact by preferring solid 100% UV coatings to avoid solvents.
+On one hand, the idea behind SmartVacuum is a means of lessening the environmental impact by preferring solid 100% UV coatings to avoid solvents.
 On the other hand, this positively impacts costs.
-Less lacquer: compared to spray coating, at least many time less, it depends on the process .
+Less lacquer: far less compared to spray coating, and depending on which process it is compared to.
 It also means less need to stock all those canisters of lacquer and solvent.
-It also means fewer machines: one Smartvacuum and oven to flash off followed by one Smartedge for the application on the edges.
+It also means fewer machines: one SmartVacuum and oven to flash off followed by one SmartEdge for application on the edges.

 Simplicity also means quality